-Researchers Want To Show HIV-Positive Organ Donation Is Safe And Can Save Lives
+Study Aims To Show Transplants Between HIV-Positive Patients Are Safe, Save Lives

 A large-scale clinical trial launched by the National Institutes of Health in May could pave the way for more HIV-positive patients with kidney disease to receive life-saving transplants.